jvpoulos/multi-ltmle/README.md

 python3 -c "import tensorflow as tf; print(tf.reduce_sum(tf.random.normal([1000, 1000])))" # verify the CPU setup
 # python3 -c "import tensorflow as tf; print(tf.config.list_physical_devices('GPU'))" # verify the GPU setup
 ```
-+ The following Python packages are required: numpy (tested on 1.19.5) and pandas (tested on 1.1.5)
++ The following Python packages are required: numpy (tested on 1.19.5), pandas (1.1.5), and wandb (0.15.12)
 ```
 pip install numpy
 pip install pandas
+pip install wandb
 ```
 + Additional **R** packages are required by setting the *keras* flag in ***package_list.R*** to TRUE.
 Make sure to install these packages in the virtual environment where python3 and Tensorflow are installed.